 Use a horizontal list when you have unique images that help users recognize or choose items from the list.
 A horizontal list is also great for books, albums, movies, videos, destinations, unique establishments/businesses, and products.

-List Template 2 with square images:
+List Template 2 with square images on Echo Show:

 - *Variations on image lists